 What Program Design Features Predict Risk

-• Dynamic award pricing without a published ceiling
+- Dynamic award pricing without a published ceiling or floor

-• Heavy reliance on co-branded credit card revenue
+- Heavy reliance on co-branded credit card revenue as a profit center

 Frequently Asked Questions

 Do all loyalty programs devalue eventually?
 In the long run, yes.
-The structural pressure on programs to reduce per-point liability is ongoing.
-The question is rate, not direction.
+The structural pressure to reduce per-point liability is ongoing.
+The question is rate and predictability, not direction.

-Is it better to redeem points immediately or save for a bigger trip?
-For most members, redeeming sooner rather than later limits devaluation exposure.
-The exception is when a specific high-value redemption is in clear sight and the program has a stable enough structure to make planning reasonable — for example, a category-chart hotel redemption with a known target.
+Is it better to redeem now or save for a bigger trip?
+For most members, redeeming sooner limits exposure.
+The exception is when a specific aspirational redemption is in clear sight, a published award chart makes the price predictable, and the program has shown relative stability — World of Hyatt with advance notice of category changes is a better candidate for planning than Hilton with dynamic uncapped pricing.

-Are credit card transferable points safer than airline or hotel points?
-Safer in the sense of optionality.
-Bank points can be moved to whichever currency currently delivers best value, but the bank’s transfer partner list itself can change.
+Are bank transferable points safer than airline or hotel points?
+Safer in the sense of optionality — you can redirect value to whichever partner currently performs best.
+But the Emirates devaluation cycle in 2025–2026 demonstrates that transfer partners themselves can degrade simultaneously, reducing the diversification benefit.

-Should I let points expire if I can’t use them?
-No. Most programs have low-cost activity options (a single qualifying transaction, a hotel stay, a partner shopping portal purchase) that reset expiration.
-Active management is almost always cheaper than letting points expire.
+Should I let points expire to avoid tracking them?
+No. Most programs have low-friction activity options that reset expiration — a single qualifying transaction, a partner shopping portal purchase, a hotel stay.
+Active management is almost always less costly than expiration.

 The Underlying Lesson